alexey-tyurin/messaging-service/NEW_TEST_SCRIPT_GUIDE.md

 A comprehensive test script has been created that validates the complete message flow through Redis queues, exactly as described in QUICK_START.md.

+**System Configuration**: The messaging service uses **async processing by default** (`SYNC_MESSAGE_PROCESSING=false`), which means:
+- Messages are queued to Redis for processing
+- Background worker processes messages from queues
+- This is production-ready and follows best practices
+- **Worker must be running** for messages to be processed

 ## 🚀 Quick Start

 ### Run the Test